 The convenience of shopping on mobile devices has shifted the way people shop.
-No longer do people need to make a dedicated trip to the High Street to make everyday purchases.
-It’s much too easy for time poor shoppers to make simple purchases from their mobile phone, perhaps as they catch the bus to work or whilst their baby is napping at home.
+People no longer need to make a dedicated trip to the High Street to make everyday purchases.
+It’s much too easy for time poor shoppers to make simple purchases from their mobile phone, and reluctant online shoppers have been forced into new behaviours during multiple lockdowns.
 The days of heading into town with a shopping list of mundane items are waning.

 How to Improve your Digital Strategy